mrmav/self-gamejam/README.md

-# Local Multiplayer Ski Game!
+# Local Multiplayer Ski Game: SKI BUDDIES!
 This game is part of a self hosted game jam with just two people.
 It is an excuse to force myself to build something!

 This game uses the [little framework](https://github.com/mrmav/simple-cpp-engine) that I build in my spare time, as a learning exercise.